mhus/kt2l/docs/docs/screenshots.md

 ![Resources YAML Editor View](screenshots/pod_yaml_editor.png)

-## As Desktop Application
+## Desktop Application Cover

 The application can be run as a desktop application.
-The application is started in a window and can be used as a desktop application.
+The application is started in the background and can be used with a desktop application window.

 ![As Desktop Application](screenshots/kt2l-desktop.png)